yob/yob.github.com/_posts/2008-05-08-thinking-sphinx-and-unicode.markdown

   added a the polish character ł

 Update, 8th March 2011:
-- Thanks to an email Clement Hallet, I've added ø and Ø as synonyms for o.
+- Thanks to an email from Clement Hallet, I've added ø and Ø as synonyms for o.

 Update, 14th December 2013:
 - Thanks to an email from Paweł Bator, I've added the polish character Ł.